nprapps/app-template/PROJECT_README.md

 Editing workflow
 -------------------

-The app is rigged up to Google Docs for a simple key/value store that provides an editing workflow.
+The app uses Google Docs for a simple key/value store that provides an editing workflow.

 View the sample copy spreadsheet [here](https://docs.google.com/spreadsheet/pub?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc#gid=0).
 A few things to note: